Learning Management System LMS): What is it?

 - Integration: Connection options to existing HR, CRM or ERP systems via standardized APIs and single sign-on for seamless learning processes

-- User-friendliness: intuitive interface for both learners and administrator to increase acceptance among all user groups
+- User-friendliness: intuitive interface for both Learners and administrators to increase acceptance among all user groups

 - Cost-benefit analysis: careful comparison of different license models such as usage-based tariffs versus flat-rate offers, taking into account specific company requirements and LMS